 Business Impact: Because the software enables the company to streamline production and reduce costs, VonDrehle can underprice its competition.
-SYSPRO ERP produces various reports that give management insight into financials, inventory levels and other operational statistics.
-In addition, the software enhanced worker productivity because each worker can easily customize the software to access only the specific information required to best perform his/her job.
+SYSPRO ERP produces a variety of reports that give management insight into financials, inventory levels and other operational statistics.
+In addition, the software has enhanced worker productivity because each can easily customize the software to access only the specific information required to best perform his/her job.

 Enabler: Terra Technology (Norwalk, Conn., www.terratechnology.com)

 Project: Improve forecast accuracy to enable reductions in inventory and improve return on working capital and customer service.

 Solutions/Services: Terra Technology Demand Sensing and Multi-Enterprise Inventory Optimization

 Business Impact: The company was able to cut several days of stock, freeing cash and improving return on working capital while enhancing customer service.
 By shifting the S&OP process from balancing volume to balancing value, the company improved financial performance by identifying and focusing efforts on SKU-level financial and supply chain metrics that drive profitable returns.